LeaderPortfolio

 Rise to Success

-Neide Helena de Moraes inherited an 8% stake in Grupo Votorantim after the death of her father, José Ermírio de Moraes Filho, in 2001.
-This inheritance significantly contributed to her wealth.
-The Grupo Votorantim operates in various sectors, including aluminum, pulp and paper, energy, banking, and cement, across more than 20 countries.
-She previously appeared on Forbes' billionaires list in 2014.
+Neide inherited an 8% stake in Grupo Votorantim after her father, José Ermírio de Moraes Filho, passed away in 2001.
+This inheritance formed the basis of her substantial wealth.
+She has been involved in the management of the family's diverse business interests within the group, which operates in multiple sectors, including aluminum, pulp and paper, energy, banking, and cement.

 Key Business Strategies